davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/set-goal.md

 then it's going to be harder to come up with e.g. 10 ways to solve a problem.
 If you don't have flexibility in generating a solution (later) then a solution is going to be expensive or impossible.

+A common message in planning in the context of Scrum is to reduce cost and value uncertainty at the same time.
+If you don't you may find yourself with an extremely costly task (because the goal was too rigid) or an extremely unvaluable task (because the goal was too flexible).

 ### Objective function

 In the end, a value assigned to some goal state is a [Function (mathematics) -